daltroaugusto/deezer/README.md

 ```bash
 ./install.sh [--nomenu] [--minimizetotray]
 ```
 Don't worry on the parameter's order.
-Just as said in the previous section, there are a `--noclean` parameter as well, just for the case you want to deal with built junk after the (re)building process.
+Just as said in the previous section, there is a `--noclean` parameter as well, just for the case you want to deal with built junk after the (re)building process.

 ### Uninstall